ytjchan/my-simple-postboard/README.md

 A postboard website with a client/server model which supports [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) by using HTTP GET, POST, PUT, DELETE requests.
 It's mobile compatible too.

+- [x] Now deployable on Heroku:
+  - [Deployment on Heroku](https://my-simple-postboard.herokuapp.com/) - see it working here! 😀
+  - [Branch for Heroku deployment](https://github.com/ytjchan/my-simple-postboard/tree/heroku-host) - because the master branch uses MySQL and a free MySQL database on Heroku requires credit card info.
 - [ ] TODO: Support for emoji posts.
 - [ ] TOOD: Post using AJAX instead of traditional forms for better script control?
 - [ ] TOOD: Make a preview picture.